Richmond Underage Drinking Defense Lawyer

 - J. Sargeant Reynolds Community College

-As your Richmond underage drinking lawyer, I will work hard to make laws such as the deferred judgment and expungement statutes work to your advantage.
+As your Richmond underage drinking attorney, I will work hard to make laws such as the deferred judgment and expungement statutes work to your advantage.
 I will do everything in my power to assure that this charge does not become a blemish on your (or your son or daughter’s) record.

 Throughout the legal process, I strive to be consistently available for any late-breaking questions, issues or concerns that might arise.
 The Number to Call for Your Free Consultation: 804-355-0016 .
 You can also email me at [email protected]